Top

 Several factors are taken into account when determining child custody in Santa Clara County.
 Our team is well-versed in addressing these variables to support your objectives.

-- History of Domestic Violence: Any history of domestic violence holds substantial impact on custody decisions.
+• History of Domestic Violence: Any history of domestic violence holds a substantial impact on custody decisions.

 In addition to these factors, the court may also consider each parent’s ability to facilitate a healthy co-parenting relationship.
 Encouraging a strong bond between the child and both parents is typically favored by the court unless specific circumstances deem otherwise.
 Our approach is designed to highlight your contributions and commitment to your child’s well-being and ensure these efforts are effectively communicated during custody proceedings.